 Free informal valuations

-We are happy to provide an informal valuation for free if you e-mail us some photographs and anything you know about the item.
+We are happy to provide an informal valuation for free.
+You can e-mail us (or use Dropbox) some photographs and anything you know about the item.
 Check our website for the type of photographs we need.
 And don’t forget to photograph those dings and cracks – and any maker’s marks.
 But please remember that an antique valuation based solely on photographs is not ideal.
 Firstly, unless you’ve got a decent camera, know how to take decent photographs and know what to photograph, you may miss hard-to-spot damage, restoration or other defects.
 A nice-looking high-mileage antique that is worth £1,000 in perfect condition could be worth only £250 – and that’s if you can find a buyer who’s not too fussy about condition.
 That’s why we don’t offer Online Valuation Certificates (and why you shouldn’t trust them).
 Similarly, please don’t send us a photograph of something you’re about to buy.
 Ask us to take a look at it instead.

 Valuations for insurance, divorce and probate